withcatai/node-llama-cpp/docs/guide/choosing-a-model.md

   To distinguish between the fine-tune and the foundational model in the model name, you can either recognize the foundational model name and then assume that the rest is a fine-tune name, or you can open the model's page and read the model description.

+* **Embedding models** - models that are trained to convert text into [embeddings](./embedding.md) that capture the semantic meaning of the text.

+  Generating embeddings for similarity search using such models is preferable because they are highly optimized for this task.
+  Embedding models are often significantly smaller (sometimes as small as 100MB), faster, and consume less memory than general-purpose models, making them more efficient and practical.

+  While general-purpose models can also be used for generating embeddings, they may not be as optimized or as efficient as embedding models for this task.

+  Many embedding models include terms like `embed` in their name.

 ### How much data do you plan to feed the model at once with?
 If you plan to feed the model with a lot of data at once, you'll need a model that supports a large context size.